+Note: You cannot add samples with the Checked Out, Reserved, Deleted, or Depleted status.

 To remove a sample from the Inputs list, select the checkbox for the appropriate sample, and then click REMOVE.

 Note: To remove all samples from the Inputs list, select the checkbox on the header.